Cape Cod Oceanview Realty | Former Drop-In Center | West End Antiques Condominium (Unit 2).

 “We had to do it,” Peter Manso recorded Cozzi as saying, in his 2002 book, Ptown: Art, Sex, and Money on the Outer Cape.
 “There was just no other way we could get through.
 There were all kinds of problems, but mainly a lot of hard-core addicts, and they were our number-one priority.
 The Town was doing nothing except putting these kids in jail, which was no good at all, since a lot of them were seriously sick.”

-The new Drop-In Center appealed for help from the public in The Advocate on 10 December 1970.
+The Drop-In Center appealed for help in the Advocate on 10 December 1970.

 On 24 December 1970, a week before the center opened, The Advocate described its ambitious program: free medical clinic, pregnancy and health counseling, drug information and counseling, draft counseling (the Vietnam War was in full swing), 24-hour crisis intervention telephone service, high school and adult discussion groups, housing information, employment counseling, welfare information, psychological counseling, family mediation, legal aid, pre-natal care classes, “encounter groups for junkies” — “and a place to rap” Manso continued the narrative: